LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

    identity
       Property of an :term:`entity` that distinguishes it from every other entity.
-      The identifier of an entity is its functor (i.e. its name and arity), which must be unique.
+      The identifier of an entity is its functor (i.e., its name and arity), which must be unique.
 Object and :term:`category` identifiers can be atoms or compound terms.
 Protocol identities must be atoms.
 All Logtalk entities (objects, protocols, and categories) share the same namespace.